 Type values in the following boxes:

-Channel #: This channel number have to be the same in BLUE and RED configuration
+Channel #: Assign a channel number.
+This channel number must be the same on the BLUE and RED sides.

 Broker IP or Hostname: Include here the Broker IP address or the Hostname.